lebaston100/ProductionClock/README.md

 5.1.
 Clone the [template](https://docs.google.com/spreadsheets/d/1vuk6D56GfGpQ8ZVcVkTZMTHZln62enbjQTnc_ASXXFw/edit?usp=sharing) into your own account.
 5.2.
 Open the share dialog and share the document with the google service user email you copied earlier.
 Make sure the user has edit permission.
 5.3.
 Copy the spreadsheet id that is displayed in the url bar, for the template this would be "1vuk6D56GfGpQ8ZVcVkTZMTHZln62enbjQTnc_ASXXFw"
 5.4.
-Head back to the node-red flow editor and double click the "Get Gsheet Rundown Data" again in the "Sheets API" tab
+Head back to the node-red flow editor and double click the "Get Gsheet Rundown Data" again in the "Settings/Rundown API" tab
 5.5.
 In the field that says "SpreadsheetID" remove everything and paste the spreadsheet id
 5.6.
 Click "Done" and repeat the process for the "Get Gsheet Settings Data" pasting the id into the field
 5.7.
 Finish the setup by clicking "Deploy" again
+6. Setting up the local file option instead of google sheets
+6.1.
+Export the both sheets of the linked template google sheet as .csv or use the included template .csv files
+6.2.
+Copy both files into your .node-red folder or any folder that node-red can access
+6.3 Open the node-red flow editor
+6.4 In the "Settings/Rundown API" Tab double click each of the "read file" and "watch local file changes" nodes and replace the value in "File(s)" (watch node) and "Filename" (file in node) with the path and filename for the csv files (can even be relative paths)
+6.5.
+To disable the google sheets stuff either delete the "Trigger * Sheet Update" and "Get Gsheet * Data" nodes by clicking them once and pressing DEL or just remove the "wires" after the 2 blue inject nodes

 This should do with initial setup.